Baldwin High School

 District Office - Dr. Michelle Gallo, Anthony Mignella

-Baldwin High School - James Nolan, Dr. Arlene Guerrero, Dr. Stephanie Boldur
+Baldwin High School - Neil Testa, Dr. Arlene Guerrero, Dr. Stephanie Boldur

 Baldwin Middle School - Tim Maher, Erica Taylor